Camp Taji: 2009–2011

 In April 2009, the 4th Infantry Division was relieved by the 1st Cavalry Division.
 At approximately 10 p.m. on April 12, 2009 (Easter Sunday), 2–3 mortars were fired at Taji.
 All exploded midair near the PX.
 No casualties were reported.

 The 155th Heavy Brigade Combat Team (HBCT), Mississippi National Guard, assumed the dual role of Garrison Command and Base Defense Operations Center in July 2009, relieving both the 949 BSB and the 1–108th FA.
 As of March 6, 2010 the 278th Armored Cavalry Regiment (Tennessee Army National Guard) officially took charge of Camp Taji Garrison Command, relieving the 155th.
 The garrison commander was COL Jeffrey H. Holmes.
 The 278th also assumed a dual role of Garrison Command and Base Defense Operations Center (BDOC).
 During the tenure of the 278th, many changes took place as the 278th had the initial role of downsizing Camp Taji.
 On May 1, 2010, The 278th Garrison Command took over the role of Law and Order and Military Police functions left vacant by the 26th Military Police Detachment.
 On July 20, 2010, the 256th Infantry Brigade Combat Team (Louisiana National Guard), the "Tiger Brigade," officially took charge of the Camp Taji Garrison Command and BDOC with LTC Eric Rivers as the garrison commander.
 The downsizing continued and the far north section of Camp Taji was turned over to the Iraqi Government in December 2010.

 Multinational Force – Iraq (MNF–I), often referred to as the coalition forces, was the military command during much of the Iraq War, led by the United States of America.
 Multinational Force – Iraq replaced the previous force, Combined Joint Task Force 7, on 15 May 2004, and was later itself reorganized into its successor, United States Forces – Iraq, on 1 January 2010.

 In March 2010, a detention center at Camp Taji, which opened in 2008, was transferred to Iraq with 2,900 detained ex-insurgents.

 On November 25, 2010 (Thanksgiving Day), Taji came under a rocket attack, injuring two U.S. soldiers.
 The attack struck the CHU living area.

 Three days after the killing of Osama bin Laden (May 1, 2011), on May 4, 2011 at around 05:00, a barrage of 120 rockets, mortars and artillery rounds fell on the camp.
 The rounds landed within the confines of the FOB during a highly orchestrated insurgent attack.
 Three soldiers were wounded by shrapnel.
-It was later determined that the attack had been carried out by the Chosen Brigade.
+It was later determined that the attack had been carried out by the Promised Day Brigade.

 By May 2011, all non-U.S. coalition members had withdrawn from Iraq, with the U.S. military withdrawing from the country on December 18, 2011.
 The camp continues to be the site of the Iraq Taji National Depot.